benzinger-icl/karidf-scripts/README.md

 `<input_file.csv>` - A Unix formatted, comma-separated file containing a column for experiment_id (e.g. CNDA_E12345) without a header.

 `<scan_type>` - The scan type of the scan you want to download. (e.g. T1w, angio, bold, fieldmap, FLAIR).
-For example, there are several scan names listed for T1 scans (i.e. MPRAGE, SAG T1 MPRAGE, Accelerated Sagittal MPRAGE, etc).
-This scan names vary depending on the list of sessions.
+You must include all scan names listed for the specific scan type scans (for example, T1 scans can be named as MPRAGE, SAG T1 MPRAGE, Accelerated Sagittal MPRAGE, etc).
+The scan names vary depending on sessions.
 You can also enter multiple scan types in the file. (e.g. T2w,swi,bold).
 Without this argument, all scans for the given experiment_id will be downloaded.

 `<directory_name>` - A directory path (relative or absolute) to save the scan files to.
 If this directory doesn't exist when you run the script, it will be created automatically.